- Overview

 Day 2

 You will be picked up at your accommodation and we will bring you to the start of the walk near Marley Park the official start of the Wicklow way.
-From here you start walking in the Wicklow national park.
-You will start by taking in the old forest tracks then rising above the tree line to open shrub and grass lands offering fantastic views of the city and the Irish Sea.
+From here you start walking in the Wicklow national park by taking in the old forest tracks then rising above the tree line to open shrub and grass lands offering fantastic views of the city and the Irish Sea.
 The walk then goes deeper in to the park after you pass through the glencullen valley.
-From there you will pass through forest full of bird life with view of the glencree valley.
+From there you will pass through forest full of bird life with view of the glencree valley where we will pick you up and bring you into Enniskerry for the night

 Day 3